 The WG recommends editorial changes to Section 3(b) of the Model Bill by creating (b) i. and (b) ii.

 When used in this Act:

+…

-(b) The term “commercial feed“ means all materials or combination of materials which are distributed or intended for distribution for use as feed or for mixing in feed, unless such materials are specifically exempted.Unmixed whole seeds and physically altered entire unmixed seeds, when such whole or physically altered seeds are not chemically changed or are not adulterated within the meaning of Section 7(a) of this Act, are exempt.
+(b) The term “commercial feed“ means all materials or combination of materials which are distributed or intended for distribution for use as feed or for mixing in feed, unless such materials are specifically exempted:

+Unmixed whole seeds and physically altered entire unmixed seeds, when such whole or physically altered seeds are not chemically changed or are not adulterated within the meaning of Section 7(a) of this Act, are exempt.

 The ________ by rule may exempt from this definition, or from specific provisions of this Act, commodities such as hay, straw, stover, silage, cobs, husks, hulls, and individual chemical compounds or substances when such commodities, compounds or substances are not inter – mixed with other materials, and are not adulterated within the meaning of Section 7 (a) of this Act.

+iii.
+All chews, bones, toys and exercisers made of animal skin, hide, wood, or man-made (synthetic) material for Pets and Specialty Pets, whether flavor-coated or unflavored, – Hooves, Ears , Animal Bones, Ligaments, Snouts, Pizzles – unless the manufacturer, in its product labeling or advertising, makes any claim that the product is intended for use as an animal food, or that the product provides anything of nutritional value to the animal (i.e., “digestible“ or “high-protein“).

 The WG recommends IDC consider feed term for “rawhide” –(Part) generally refers to dermal tissue of beef.
 The basis for this recommendation is that the WG removed this sentence at the bottom of SUIP #7: “Rawhide generally refers only to beef, and many of these chews use other types of animal skins or hides”.